SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     </figure>

 5. Finally, let's try the built-in chat feature.
 You can get to this by clicking the `Chat` icon in the Activity bar and begin to ask questions similar to how you would ask ChatGPT.
-However, we have also the option to provide context either from the code editor or the terminal.
-Try saving the following code in a Python script `copilot.py`:
+However, we also have the option of providing context either from the code editor or the terminal.
+Try saving the following code in a Python script called `copilot.py`:

     ```python
     import torch